Cyber-Colts/FRC2025-Cybercolts/README.md

 * SmartDashboard configuration for elastic

 Due to difficulties in the Orlando Regional, most of the code is commented out, limelight rangefinding feature tested.

+NOTE: code quality could be better, first year as a coder in frc 👌